An application of a small area procedure with correlation between measurement error and sampling error to the Conservation Effects Assessment Project: CEAP Data Analysis

 Table~\ref{tabestceap} contains the estimate of $\bm{\omega} = (\beta_{0}, \beta_{1}, \sigma^{2}_{b})$ for the CEAP data.
 The standard errors are the square roots of the diagonal elements of the jackknife covariance matrix defined as The magnitude of the estimate of each parameter is more than double the corresponding standard error.

-Figure~\ref{barplotrmse} contains a barplot comparing the standard errors of the direct estimators (red) to the square roots of the estimated mean square prediction errors (RMSPE) for the proposed predictors (green).
-For the CEAP data analysis, three of the estimated MSPE's are negative.
-We therefore apply a lower bound to the estimated MSPE for the CEAP analysis.
+For the CEAP data analysis, several of the estimated MSPE's are negative.
+We therefore apply a lower bound (LB) to the estimated MSPE for the CEAP analysis.
 We define the MSPE estimator for the CEAP study by where $\hat{MSPE}_{i}$ is defined in (\ref{msepred}).

-The estimated efficiency gains from small area modeling are substantial.
-The RMSPE of the predictor is less than the SE of the direct estimator for every county.
-The strong trend in the plot is due to the smoothing of the sampling covariance matrix.
-The average ratio of the RMSPE of the predictor to the SE of the direct estimator is 0.695.
+Figure~\ref{barplotrmse} contains a scatterplot illuminating the relationship between the efficiency gain from prediction and the components of the design covariance matrix.
+The $x-$axis of the plot contains the ratios of the estimates of $Var(u_{i})$ to the estimates of $Var(e_{i})$.
+The $y-$axis depicts the estimates of $Cor(u_{i}, e_{i})$.
+The $z-$axis has the relative mean square prediction error, defined as the ratio of the estimated MSPE of the predictor to the estimated sampling variance of the direct estimator.
+A ratio below one means that the predictor is more efficient than the direct estimator.

+From Figure~\ref{barplotrmse}, it is apparent that an efficiency gain is attained for most counties.
+The relative mean square prediction errors range from 0.056 to 1.222, and the average is 0.781.
+The efficiency gains are often pronounced when $Cor(u_{i}, e_{i})$ and $Var(u_{i})/Var(e_{i})$ are both small.
+For counties where the estimated MSPE of the predictor exceeds the estimated variance of the direct estimator, $Cor(u_{i}, e_{i})$ tends to be relatively high.
+For instance, for the county with a relative mean square error of 1.222, $Cor(u_{i}, e_{i}) = 0.946$.
+This mirrors the simulation results for the configuration with small measurement error variance and high correlation.
+Overall, the estimated efficiency gains from small area modeling are substantial.

+The left panel of Figure~\ref{scatterpreddirect} contains a scatterplot of the predictors on the vertical axis against the direct estimators on the horizontal axis.
+The line in the plot is the 45-degree line through the origin.
+Small area prediction has the expected shrinkage effect.
+Prediction increases direct estimators that are unusually low and decreases direct estimators that are unusually high.

+The right panel of Figure~\ref{scatterpreddirect} contains a plot of the square roots of the mean square prediction errors against the standard errors of the direct estimators.
+The line is again the 45-degree line through the origin.
+For most counties, prediction renders an efficiency gain relative to the direct estimator.
+The reduction in MSPE from prediction is often substantial.
+When the MSPE exceeds the estimated variance of the direct estimator, the estimated loss of efficiency is minimal.